kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-5.md

 Features
 * easy navigation
 * text description of each image
-* links to specif page per slide
+* links to specific page per slide

 ### What page are we going to add this component to?
 Blog Page